axdhill/ait-qkd/README.md

     Could not connect to D-Bus server: org.freedesktop.DBus.Error.NotSupported: Unable to autolaunch a dbus-daemon without a $DISPLAY for X11

-Please enable X11 forwarding support via
+Please either enable X11 forwarding support via

     $ ssh -X user@machine

+or ensure that the `qkd-dbus` service is running and the environment variable `QKD_DBUS_SESSION_ADDRESS` holds a valid DBus address.

+Note: if you launch GUI applications like `qkd-module-manager` or `qkd-simulate` remotely, you still need to login via SSH and X11-forwarding enabled.

 7. License